Scroll to the bottom to hear PortSide's interview with Sunny Balzano.

 Sunny Balzano was the beloved owner of a legendary bar, some 90 years old, which became known as Sunny’s.
+He died March 10, 2016 which prompted an outpouring of grief, tributes, obituaries and one parade.

-Born in 1935, Sunny grew up in Red Hook where his father run the family bar at the foot of Conover St, a stone's throw from the water, and the family lived upstairs.
+Born in 1935, Sunny grew up in Red Hook where his father ran the family bar at the foot of Conover St, a stone's throw from the water, and the family lived upstairs.
 The bar was one of many in the 1930s-60s that catered to longshoremen and other folks working on and along the water.

 In our interview, Sunny pointed out that there were no women in the bar then.
 Sunny remembers a childhood on the Red Hook waterfront and describes why kids drew straws before swimming: the loser had to jump in first and push the flotsam and turds away for the others.